Psychological Healing

 Lawyer: most likely the lawyer is training his children well but I give up.
 So what happens now if parents messed up their children?
 Is it a life sentence to hell?

 No one goes to hell who truly loves God.
-Of course, many persons fool themselves into believing they love God—just as they deceive the world around them into believing they love God—when they are really doing many things contrary to love that only push God away.
+Of course, many individuals fool themselves into believing they love God—just as they deceive the world around them into believing they love God—when they are really doing many things contrary to love that only push God away.
 In fact, that’s one of the purposes of this website, to reveal the psychology of such unconscious deceit.

 Saint Teresa of Avila, for example, lived for 20 years as a nun before she discovered real love.
 She spent the early years of her vocation engaged in vain gossip, attractions to worldly status, and superficial prayer—until an experience of mystical love set her heart on fire.
 Finally understanding what it means to stand in the real presence of Our Lord, she set about reforming her own life, along with her own religious order.